Kiriuxa2010/S.T.B.-OS/README.md

 - [License](#license)

 ## Features
-S.T.B.
-OS offers several features to help you understand its capabilities:
+S.T.B.™ OS offers several features to help you understand its capabilities:

 * **Terminal Interface**: S.T.B.
 OS provides a command-line interface for interacting with the system, just like classic operating systems.